Who needs category theory?: Coherent witness manipulation

-\A No, it does not.
-It is really the up-to-isomorphism definition, except that the isomorphism class of the disjoint union is replaced with its canonical representative.

-\Q Still, the operation $A\dot{+}B$ has the advantage of being commutative and associative so that, as you said, the standard witnesses for commutativity and associativity can be taken to be identities.
+It is easy to see that $A\dot{+}B$ is indeed commutative and associative, so that the standard witnesses for the commutativity and associativity can be taken to be identities.
+Unfortunately, we cannot push our luck too far.

-\A This is true, but this advantage cannot be pushed too far.
 For example, if a finite set $A$ is not a number then the equality $A = A\dot{+}\emptyset$ cannot be witnessed by the identity.
 For, if $A$ is identical to $A\dot{+}\emptyset$, then $A$ is a number.
-Furthermore, there is no canonical embedding of $A$ into $A\dot{+}B$. \end{q}
+Furthermore, there is no canonical embedding of $A$ into $A\dot{+}B$.

+\begin{qna-} \Qn How about generalizing sets to multisets?
+There is, I think, a natural disjoint union of multisets which is commutative and associative.